DNA methylation: In cancer

-In many disease processes, such as cancer, gene promoter CpG islands acquire abnormal hypermethylation, which results in transcriptional silencing that can be inherited by daughter cells following cell division.
+In multiple disease processes, such as cancer, gene promoter CpG islands acquire abnormal hypermethylation, which results in transcriptional silencing that can be inherited by daughter cells following cell division.
 Alterations of DNA methylation have been recognized as an important component of cancer development.
 Hypomethylation, in general, arises earlier and is linked to chromosomal instability and loss of imprinting, whereas hypermethylation is associated with promoters and can arise secondary to gene (oncogene suppressor) silencing, but might be a target for epigenetic therapy.
+In developmental contexts, dynamic changes in DNA methylation patterns also have significant implications.
+For instance, in rat limb buds, shifts in methylation status were associated with different stages of chondrogenesis, suggesting a potential link between DNA methylation and the progression of certain developmental processes.

 Global hypomethylation has also been implicated in the development and progression of cancer through different mechanisms.
 Typically, there is hypermethylation of tumor suppressor genes and hypomethylation of oncogenes.

 Generally, in progression to cancer, hundreds of genes are silenced or activated.
 Although silencing of some genes in cancers occurs by mutation, a large proportion of carcinogenic gene silencing is a result of altered DNA methylation (see DNA methylation in cancer).
 DNA methylation causing silencing in cancer typically occurs at multiple CpG sites in the CpG islands that are present in the promoters of protein coding genes.

-Altered expressions of microRNAs also silence or activate many genes in progression to cancer (see microRNAs in cancer).
+Altered expressions of microRNAs also silence or activate multiple genes in progression to cancer (see microRNAs in cancer).
 Altered microRNA expression occurs through hyper/hypo-methylation of CpG sites in CpG islands in promoters controlling transcription of the microRNAs.

 Silencing of DNA repair genes through methylation of CpG islands in their promoters appears to be especially important in progression to cancer (see methylation of DNA repair genes in cancer).